Skip to main content

 Tools, Equipment & Inland Marine

 Covers pumps, vacuums, test equipment, chemical dispensing systems, and other tools on job sites, in transit, and in vehicles.
-GL and commercial auto don’t cover your equipment — inland marine follows your tools wherever the work takes them.
+GL and commercial auto don't cover your equipment — inland marine follows your tools wherever the work takes them, whether on a service route or a construction site.

 Commercial Umbrella / Excess